Human cells normally contain 23 pairs of chromosomes. One chromosome in each pair comes from your father, the other from your mother.

 Most of the time, Down syndrome isn't inherited.
 It's caused by a mistake in cell division during the development of the egg, sperm or embryo.

-When translocations are inherited, the mother or father is a balanced carrier of the translocation, which means he or she has some rearranged genetic material, but no extra genetic material.
-A balanced carrier has no signs or symptoms of Down syndrome, but he or she can pass the translocation on to children.
+When translocations are inherited, the mother or father has some rearranged genetic material, but no extra genetic material — this means he or she is a balanced carrier.
+A balanced carrier has no signs or symptoms of Down syndrome, but he or she can pass the translocation on to children, causing extra genetic material from chromosome 21.

 The chance of passing on the translocation depends on the sex of the parent who carries the rearranged chromosome 21: